salman0325/observibility/interviwe.md

 ### 1️⃣2️⃣ What is OpenTelemetry?

 **Answer:**
-OpenTelemetry ek **standard framework** hai jo:
+OpenTelemetry is a **standard framework** that collects:

 * Logs
 * Metrics
-* Traces collect karta hai
+* Traces

-Vendor-neutral hai.
+It is vendor-neutral.

 ---

-### 1️⃣3️⃣ Why OpenTelemetry is used?
+### 1️⃣3️⃣ Why is OpenTelemetry used?

 **Answer:**

-* One standard for observability
+* Provides a single standard for observability
 * Tool-independent
-* Cloud native friendly
+* Works well with cloud-native systems

 ---

 ### 1️⃣4️⃣ What is OpenTelemetry Collector?

 **Answer:**
-Collector data:
+The collector:

-* Receive karta hai
+* Receives data
-* Process karta hai
+* Processes it
-* Export karta hai (Prometheus, Jaeger, etc.)
+* Exports it (to Prometheus, Jaeger, etc.)

 ---